esl/MongooseIM/doc/Advanced-configuration.md

 The following options can be used to configure RDMBS connection pools.
 To set the options for all connection pools, put them on the top level of the configuration file.
 To set them for an individual pool, put them inside the `Options` list in a pool specification.
-Setting `odbc_server` is mandatory if connection details are not provided in pool tuples directly.
+Setting `rdbms_server` is mandatory if connection details are not provided in pool tuples directly.

-*Note*: `odbc` prefixes may be misleading.
-The options apply to all kinds of RDBMS connections, not only pure ODBC.

 Please remember that SQL databases require creating a schema.
 See [Database backends configuration](./advanced-configuration/database-backends-configuration.md) for more information.